Glossary for Towing and Vehicle Weight Terms

 The published TWR will always supersede higher towing capacity results from GCWR and GVWR mathematical formulas.

-Tongue Weight (TW)/Pin Weight (PW)—TW (for conventional trailers) and PW (for fifth wheel trailers) is the amount of vertical load applied to a hitch.
-Generally, TW should range between 10% to 15% of the conventional trailer's GVW and the PW of fifth wheel trailers should range between 15% to 25% of the trailer's GVW.
+Tongue Weight (TW)/Pin Weight (PW)—TW (for conventional trailers) and PW (for fifth wheel trailers) is the vertical load weight applied to a hitch.
+Generally, TW should range between 10% to 15% of the conventional trailer's GVW, and the PW of fifth wheel trailers should range between 15% to 25% of the trailer's GVW.
 Note: SAE recommends the TW to be 10% and the PW to be 15% for optimum towing performance.
+Some late-model vehicles may have a “Trailering Information” label providing the maximum TW/PW allowed.

 Tow-vehicle Trailering Weight (TVTW)—TVTW is base vehicle curb weight plus one 150 pound driver and one 150 pound front seat passenger, plus100 pound of optional equipment split evenly between front and rear axles, plus the tow-vehicle manufacturer’s available trailering package and/or any required trailering content and representative aftermarket trailering equipment.
 (SAE J2807 definition)

-Tow Ready Vehicle/Truck—The fully loaded vehicle or truck with the driver and all passengers onboard, all desired cargo onboard, necessary trailering equipment installed, and necessary vehicle fluid tanks or reservoirs filled to normal or full capacity.
+Tow Ready Vehicle/Truck—The fully-loaded vehicle or truck with the driver and all passengers on board, all desired cargo onboard, necessary trailering equipment installed, and necessary vehicle fluid tanks or reservoirs filled to standard or full capacity.

 SAE J2807—This document defines procedures and requirements to determine Gross Combination Weight Rating (GCWR) and calculate corresponding Trailer Weight Rating (TWR) for any tow-vehicle.
-These procedures will establish consistent rating requirements and processes so end users (customers) can reasonably compare similar class models in terms of trailering ability.
+These procedures will establish consistent rating requirements and processes so end-users (customers) can reasonably compare similar class models in terms of trailering ability.
+More information on the SAE J2807 standard may be read here: SAE J2807 Tow Tests

-Realistic Vehicle Towing Capacity (RVTC)—This is a term we developed in association with using RV Tow Check.
-RVTC is obtained after the tow vehicle is configured tow-ready, and then calculation formulas for GCWR and GVWR are completed and compared with the published TWR to learn the realistic vehicle towing capacity.
+Realistic Vehicle Towing Capacity (RVTC)—This is a term I developed in association with using RV Tow Check.
+RVTC is obtained after the tow vehicle is configured tow-ready.
+Then calculation formulas for GCWR and GVWR are completed and compared with the published TWR to learn the realistic vehicle towing capacity.

 RVTC is also the initials for RV Tow Check.